QROPS Saudi Arabia | Tax Reduction on UK Pensions for British Expats in Saudi Arabia

 If you are living in Saudi Arabia at the moment, you can take advantage of your offshore address in order to move your UK pension into a QROPS to avoid further UK taxes down the line.
 A QROPS is an appropriate tax planning vehicle to avoid UK taxes if you are considering living or retiring abroad.

-- Avoids UK income tax of 0% – 50% and 55% tax upon death in the UK
+- Avoids UK income tax of up to 45% and up to 45% tax upon death in the UK

-- 100% of pension pot can be passed on as a lump sum upon death
+- 100% of pension pot can be passed on as a tax-free cash lump sum upon death

 - Much wider range of investments available.
-Can purchase most shares, ETFs, bond funds, hedge funds, etc.
+You can purchase most shares, ETFs, bond funds, hedge funds, etc.

 Income Tax on a QROPS in Saudi Arabia

 If you are in Saudi Arabia when you retire, you will pay no personal income tax on your QROPS.
 If you retire in another country, you will likely pay the income tax in the country you retire in.
-Most importantly though, your QROPS will be outside of the UK tax system and avoid 55% tax upon death.
+Most importantly though, your QROPS will be outside of the UK tax system and avoid up to 45% tax upon death.

 QROPS Trustees in Saudi Arabia